ara303/wc-subscriptions-recalculate/README.md

 # wc-subscriptions-recalculate
 > [!IMPORTANT]
-> Please **take a backup first**.
  VAT/tax calculation is only suitable for my usecase (enter prices without and only add it at checkout, relying on built-in tax calculation methods).
 Depending on what regions and tax laws you have to comply with this may or may not apply to you.

 Bulk update existing WooCommerce Subscriptions when the prices of products change via WP-CLI (verbose by default).